-Where an employer refuses to participate in mediation, we recommend that FWO have the power to issue an Assessment Notice that sets out the FWO's findings as to the employee's entitlements.
+Further, where an employer refuses to participate in mediation, or where mediation fails, we recommend that FWO have the power to issue an Assessment Notice that sets out the FWO's findings as to the employee's entitlements.
 An applicant may then rely on the Assessment Notice in the court proceeding.
-Where the applicant has an Assessment Notice, the applicant is taken to be entitled to the amounts specified in the assessment notice unless the employer proves otherwise
+Where the applicant has an Assessment Notice, the applicant is taken to be entitled to the amounts specified in the assessment notice unless the employer proves otherwise.
+If the employer does not prove otherwise, there should be an automatic award of costs against the employer.

-To do this, we propose to include a new section 717A to provide for the issue of assessment notices that:
+To do this, we propose to include a new section 717A to provide for the issue of Assessment Notices that:

-- applies where an employer has failed to attend a mediation conducted by the FWO and an inspector reasonably believes that a person has contravened one or more of the relevant provisions, and - requires the notice to include certain information (see drafting suggestions).
+- Applies where an employer has failed to attend a mediation conducted by the FWO, or mediation fails, and an inspector reasonably believes that a person has contravened one or more of the relevant provisions, and - Requires the notice to include certain information (see drafting suggestions).

-We also propose to include a new section 557B in Division 4 of Part 4-1 that will have the effect of reversing the onus of proof where an applicant has an assessment notice.
-For details see Appendix One.
+We also propose to include a new section 557B in Division 4 of Part 4-1 that will have the effect of reversing the onus of proof where an applicant has an Assessment Notice.
+For details please see Appendix One.